No. To be eligible for the M.S. program, you must have a bachelor's degree in any field and a cumulative GPA of at least a 3.0.

 No. All classes are conducted on the main campus in Redlands.
 The program is a full-time, daytime/evening program.
 Classes are usually Monday through Thursday.
 Classes begin as early as 8:00 a.m. and end as late as 9:00 p.m.

 The five core prerequisites are: Speech and Language Science, Audiology and Hearing Science, Anatomy and Physiology, Language Development, and Phonetics and Phonology.
 These classes can be taken at any other institution, and are usually part of an undergraduate Communication Sciences degree.
-However, those who have not yet taken these courses can fulfill the requirement by spending one extra semester as a Grad Plus student.
+However, those who have not yet taken these courses can fulfill the requirement by spending one extra year as a Grad Plus student.